Compulsory heterosexuality: Religion

-Much of religion invokes a binary model for sexuality; for example, the Bible's inclusion of Adam and Eve as the beginning of humanity.
-Other examples include specific texts such as this one from Leviticus, "Thou shalt not lie with mankind, as with womankind: it is abomination."
+Much of religion invokes a binary model for sexuality, for example, the Bible's inclusion of Adam and Eve as the beginning of humanity.
+Other examples include specific texts such as this one from Leviticus, "Thou shalt not lie with mankind, as with womankind: it is an abomination."
 Religious institutions throughout history have had strict moral guidelines when it came to marriage and what is deemed acceptable in the eyes of God.
-This directly translates to compulsory heterosexuality in society through influence of leaders of the church, as well as in devout followers of this belief.
+This directly translates to compulsory heterosexuality in society through the influence of leaders of the church, as well as in devout followers of this belief.
+As a result, homosexuals have a difficult time finding acceptance, particularly in the Bible Belt.

-Homosexuals have a difficult time finding acceptance, particularly in the Bible Belt:There's little doubt that discrimination against homosexuals is the last "acceptable" form of discrimination.
-While most folks have outgrown overt racist and sexist attacks, for many people it's still okay to take shots at homosexuals.
-They are called names, blamed for society's problems, and often humiliated because of their sexual preference.While a binary model for sexuality might be enforced, "Many of the Puritans in colonial New England believed that all human beings were filled with homosexual as well as heterosexual desire and that the good Christian should direct that desire into procreative sex within marriage."
-This ideology carries over in modern-day conservative Christianity, and is enforced through the idea that the more welcoming people are to the idea of homosexuality, the more people will give in to their homosexual lusts.
+While a binary model for sexuality might be enforced, "Many of the Puritans in colonial New England believed that all human beings were filled with homosexual as well as heterosexual desire and that the good Christian should direct that desire into procreative sex within marriage."
+This ideology carries over in modern-day conservative Christianity and is enforced through the idea that the more welcoming people are to the idea of homosexuality, the more people will give in to their homosexual lusts.

+Author Alexis Leanna Henshaw agrees with this, suggesting that both religious beliefs and the government significantly affect societal attitudes about homosexuality, by promoting beliefs that place anything relating to homosexuality in a negative light.
+Henshaw also mentions a hypothesis regarding the effects of religion and heteronormative policies.
+According to this article, empirical testing indicates that religious belief and heteronormativity in government policies have a significant relationship to levels of tolerance.
+University of Oklahoma Sociology professors Kara Snawder and Samuel Perry also claim that evidence from past studies shows that there is often a link between the religious beliefs of American citizens and homophobic behavior.
+According to these studies, the Abrahamic Religions, Islam, Judaism, and Christianity, all uphold heteronormative views on marriage.

+Ruth Hubbard, a famous professor of biology at Harvard, says that there is no natural human sexuality and that everything our society determines as sexual is channeled into a socially acceptable form of self-expression.
+Hubbard also writes that western thinking about sexuality is "based on the Christian equation of sexuality with sin, which must be redeemed through making babies."
+She continues this train of thought, saying "to fulfill the Christian mandate, sexuality must be intended for procreation... all forms of sexual expression other than heterosexuality are invalidated."